DFDLSchemas/ISO8583/README.md

 The 1987 schemas use absolute paths in the dfdl:occursCount expressions, and do not have a target namespace.
 As a contrast, the 1993 schemas use relative paths and have a target namespace.

+Updated June 2015 to correct calendar elements.
+Only elemenmts that are full dates are modelled as xs:date, and only elements that are full timestamps are modelled as xs:dateTime.
+Otherwise xs:string is used.

 ----------------
 IBM WebSphere Message Broker and IBM Integration Bus